-- was registered in the same category in Canada for a total of 12 months during the 36-month period, or - gained relevant securities industry experience for a total of 12 months during the 36-month period

-The 12 months of registration and relevant securities industry experience referred to in subsection 3.3(2) do not have to be consecutive, or with the same firm or organization.
+- was registered in the same category in Canada for a total of 12 months during the 36-month period, or - gained relevant securities industry experience for a total of 12 months during the 36-month period have to be consecutive, or with the same firm or organization.
 The individual must have been registered for a total of 12 months or obtained a total of 12 months of experience within the 36-month period before the date they apply for registration.